Publication Ethics and Malpractice Statement

-Using the American Psychological Association (APA) style, citation of MJST article as bibliography entry should begin with (1) the author’s last name, then first and middle name initials; (2) publication year in between parentheses; (3) the title of the article in sentence-case – meaning only first word and proper nouns are capitalized; (4) name of the journal, Mindanao Journal of Science and Technology; (5) volume number; (6) page numbers; and (7) article’s link.
+Using the American Psychological Association (APA) style, citation of MJST published manuscript as bibliography entry should begin with (1) the author’s last name, then first and middle name initials; (2) publication year between parentheses; (3) the title of the article in sentence-case; (4) name of the journal, Mindanao Journal of Science and Technology; (5) volume number; (6) issue number; and (7) page numbers.
 Refer to the sample below.

 Castro, C.J.L., & Lomonsod, K.C.
 (2021).
 Phytochemical profile, free radical scavenging activity and anticancer potential of Pandanus odoratissimus leaves ethanol extract.
 Mindanao Journal of Science and Technology, 19(2), 184-208